TomSoderling/PageContainerView/README.md

 ## The Inspiration

 Like most interesting ideas, someone else has also thought of it.
 The developers at [Twin Technologies](http://twintechs.com) saw the need for something like this and created a brilliant library called [TwinTechsFormsLib](https://github.com/twintechs/TwinTechsFormsLib) to push the boundaries of what Xamarin.Forms was capable of at that time.
+Notice that their readme file doesn't mention the View (they called it PageViewContainer), but this blog post ???? does.
 This library is a fork of their initial prototype and they deserve most of the credit for anything this library can do.
-My contribution was to fix their first version of the View (they called it PageViewContainer) by replacing some of the hacky bits that they had to use at the time, with functionality that Xamarin.Forms now supports, add support for UWP, and extract the parts related to the PageContainerView into a more focussed library.
+My contribution was to fix their first version of the View  by replacing some of the hacky bits that they had to use at the time, with functionality that Xamarin.Forms now supports, add support for UWP, and extract the parts related to the PageContainerView into a more focussed library.

 ## How To Use This Thing (currently)